nasa-jpl/stellar/README.md

 # Stellar

 The Svelte and React implementations of the Stellar design system for spacecraft operation tools.
 These libraries are customizations of the [shadcn-svelte](https://svelte-4.shadcn-svelte.com/) and [shadcn](https://ui.shadcn.com/) kits.
-Current Svelte support is limited to Svelte 4 and current React support is for 18.
+Current Svelte support is limited to Svelte 4 and current React support is for version 18.

 ## Install